-The CDBG Commission used the recommendations in the Analysis of Impediments to Fair Housing Choice in Dane County to develop a work plan to overcome the impediments.
-This included:

-Recommendation: Fair Housing Discrimination and Complaints

-Review statistics on the resolution of fair housing complaints.
-Conduct additional publicity efforts to alert homeowners in Dane County of the services available and work with local lending institutions and other groups to inform and educate homeowners regarding their rights.
+The CDBG Commission used the recommendations in the Analysis of Impediments to Fair Housing Choice in Dane County to develop annual funding priorities as a means to address and overcome the impediments to fair housing.
+Recommended actions to be taken to address fair housing discrimination and complaints include: Reviewing statistics on the resolution of fair housing complaints; conducting additional publicity efforts to alert homeowners in Dane County of the services available; and working with local lending institutions and other groups to inform and educate homeowners regarding their rights.

-2015 Progress: Dane County contracted with the Fair Housing Center of Greater Madison (FHCGM) to provide fair housing services.
+In 2016, Dane County contracted with the Milwaukee Metropolitan Fair Housing Council (MMFHC)/ Fair Housing Center of Greater Madison (FHCGM) to provide fair housing services.
 Services provided included2: